pixelbutterfly/quick_import_export_fbx/README.md

 ![export_panel_1](https://github.com/user-attachments/assets/63fe1e3c-49f5-4e9e-abd3-0e0338904097)

 Installation

 - Get the latest quickImportExportFBX.py release in:  https://github.com/pixelbutterfly/quick_import_export_fbx
 - start Blender and open the user preferences
-- switch to the Add-ons tab and click the Install Add-on from file... button at the bottom
+- switch to the Add-ons tab and click the button at the top right.
+   -Pre-Blender 4 this will be a button that says "Install..."
+   -Post-Blender 4 it will be a little arrow with a dropdown to "Install from Disk..."
-- locate the downloaded QuickImportExportFBX.py file and double-click it
+- locate the downloaded QuickImportExportFBX.py file and click "Install Add-on"
-- search for the addon "Quick Export FBX"
+- search for the addon "Quick Import Export FBX"
 - activate the addon by ticking the checkbox